theRealAph/ScopeLocals/README.md

 A scoped value provides a simple and robust implementation of a [capability].
 The owner of a `ScopedValue` typically guards it in in a field with appropriately restricted access, such as a `private` `static` `final`.
 A `ScopedValue` object is typically not widely shared.

-#### I think we can use the running example as a better way to explain this idea of capability
+#### I think we should use the running example as a better way to explain this idea of capability

+Why?
+The example below uses a check for the ScopedValue being bound as a way to decide if somethign has a capability.
+The running example uses an object bound to the scoped value to determine whether the thread has a capability.
+I don't believe the former use is realistic because it only allows yes/no answers.
+Any realistic capability model will likely require a capability object to give fine-grained responses to multiple capability requests (e.g. `Identity.cannOpen()` in the running example).
+So, the realistic use of scoped values will be as a way to deliver the capability objectt securely from caller to nested callee, not actually to implement the capability check.

 For example, suppose a framework allows running certain operations only in contexts where a user name is defined.
 This could be enforced as follows: